In 1867, only men aged 21 and older could vote in federal elections. They also had to own property to be able to choose a government.

-During the First World War, everyone who serves the country through military service is given the right to vote, no matter how old they are.
+During the First World War, Canadians serving the military effort are given the right to vote, no matter how old they are.

 Military personnel who had been able to vote at a younger age lose that right.

 During the Second World War, everyone serving in the military is allowed to vote in federal elections, no matter how old they are.

 Around 700,000 people in the military are under 21.
 This is about one tenth of all eligible voters in Canada.

 Alberta lowers the voting age to 19 for provincial elections.
 It is the first province to give voting rights to those under 21.
 A key reason for the change is to recognize young people’s contributions to the war effort.

 A year later, Saskatchewan lowers the voting age in provincial elections to 18.
 All other provinces keep the voting age at 21.

 The Second World War ends.
 No changes are made to laws about voting rights for military personnel.
 They are eligible to vote in federal elections no matter what their age.
 For everyone else, the voting age remains at 21.

 High school students take part in a national conference on parliamentary issues at the University of Toronto.
 They ask a panel of members of Parliament why the federal voting age has not been lowered to 18.

 Some prominent parliamentarians, such as Agnes Macphail and John Diefenbaker, are open to the idea.